PhyPiDAQ/EducatorsGuide/Documentation_en.md

 connection panel and a printed circuit-board  are available so that all components can be conveniently  provided  in an organizer case.

 *Fig. 1*:  Representation of the time dependence of two signal sources (square wave and capacitor voltage) connected to an AD converter
                     ![Figure 1](images/Kondensator.png)

 *Fig. 2*:  Measurement case with Raspberry Pi, circuit board and built-in display
                     ![Figure 2](images/Overview_koffer.png)

+&nbsp;
+&nbsp;
 <a name="wasbraucheichundwiebaueichdaszusammen"></a>
 ## 2. What do I need and how do I assemble it?

 Sensors and standard amplifiers are at the heart of the PhyPiDAQ project.